We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Installation Location

 Interior French drains are more expensive to install than exterior drains because they require more labor to excavate through a concrete floor.
-On average, homeowners can expect to pay between $20 and $30 per linear foot to have a French drain installed in the yard.
+On average, homeowners can expect to pay between $20 and $30 per linear foot to install a French drain in the yard.
 A drain that goes around the house costs $50 to $80 per linear foot.
-French drains in basements are also common and cost about $60 to $70 per linear foot.
+A French drain in a basement is also common and costs about $60 to $70 per linear foot.
 The required size of the drain will also play a role in the cost.

 Installing a French drain can be labor-intensive, especially if workers need to break out a basement floor with a jackhammer.
 The average labor cost runs about $50 to $100 per hour, and if an area is difficult to access, such as trenching beneath a concrete footer, it will take longer to excavate than digging in soft soil, so labor costs will rise.